wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 with the root being the LLC and leaves being L1 private caches.
 If the root of a subtree is locked, no request can be propagated to the subtree before the subtree root is released.

 We prove the correctness of the protocol by a case-by-case discussion.
-Without losing generality, we assume that thread A begins invalidation on node X of the hierarchy.
+Without loss of generality, we assume that thread A begins invalidation on node X of the hierarchy.
 In the first case, thread B starts an invalidation on a node Y within the subtree.
 Assuming thread B's working set (cache objects it touches) overlaps with thread A's working set (otherwise the proof is trivially done).
 Then thread B may access cache object Y before thread A accesses them or after.
 In the first